egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 <br>

-This current study focusses on two different timeframes: short term (months) in relation to before and after event surveys; as well as long-term (years) in relation to patterns resulting from previous years of particular flow regimes.
+This current study will focus on two different time frames: short term (months) in relation to before and after event surveys; as well as long-term (years) in relation to patterns resulting from previous years of particular flow regimes.
 The models therefore need to describe the